-The notion of sex mad, dope-smoking teenagers being violently dispatched, seems an idea older than the hills but Tower of Evil has a good claim to be one of the first.
+The notion of horny, dope-smoking teenagers being violently dispatched, seems an idea older than the hills but Tower of Evil has a good claim to be one of the first.

 The creaky beginning with its cardboard miniature of the lighthouse bodes badly but this proto-slasher is never less than engaging, even though it lurches into being unnecessarily talky and perhaps even tries to be a bit too clever from the middle onwards.

-Though the script (by George Baxt who also scripted Circus of Horrors) is very ‘of the time’ with some rather cringeworthy ‘drug speak’ and overly Americanised chat (complete with utterly unnecessary dubbed American accents) which seems out of kilter with the resolutely British cast, this lends it a strangeness and charm that later slashers largely omit.
+Though the script (by George Baxt who also scripted Circus of Horrors) is very ‘of the time’ with some rather cringe-worthy ‘drug speak’ and overly Americanised chat (complete with utterly unnecessary dubbed Yank accents) which seems out of kilter with the resolutely British cast, this lends it a strangeness and charm that later slashers largely omit.

-Coping with the toing and froing of the plot are a dizzying cast of recognisable faces; Dennis Price doesn’t hang around for long but his previous roles in the likes of Twins of Evil and Horror of Frankenstein, lend the film a certain credence.
+Coping with the toing and froing of the plot is a dizzying cast of recognisable faces; Dennis Price doesn’t hang around for long but his previous roles in the likes of Twins of Evil and Horror of Frankenstein, lend the film certain credence.

 Bryant Haliday (Devil Doll; The Projected Man) is an odd choice for what is essentially the lead part but to criticise anyone’s acting would be to rather misjudge the kind of film you’re watching.
 Haworth, alas, is round about the only female to keep her clothes on, though Candace Glendenning – later in Satan’s Slave – obliges.
 Other recognisable faces include John Hamill, previously seen in Trog, The Beast in the Cellar and apocalyptic doom flick No Blade of Grass and star of Psychomania, Seretta Wilson.

-In Britain the film was somewhat ridiculed for being too graphic and too ridiculous, with nothing contemporary to compare it with; history has been more than obliging, though, whilst not perfect, it is entertaining and even somewhat trailblazing in its style and content.
+In Britain, Tower of Evil was somewhat ridiculed for being too graphic and too ridiculous, with nothing contemporary to compare it with; history has been more than obliging, though, whilst not perfect, it is entertaining and even somewhat trailblazing in its style and content.

 “Apart from the novelty of its double climax, this is predictable, youth-oriented horror of the “I thought I heard something” school, with a group of unusually attractive, pot-smoking, sex-starved archaeologists stranded on the archetypal accursed isle.
 As much energy is expended on the self-conscious nudity and violence as on the suspense, but dialogue and performances are anyway equally unconvincing.”
 David McGillivray, BFI Monthly Film Bulletin, 1972

-” … a gleefully ghoulish celebration of the permissive Seventies, with lots of bare bums (of both sexes), pot smoking, and some really groovy hippy clobber on display… Peter Fuller, Kultguy’s Keep
+” … a gleefully ghoulish celebration of the permissive Seventies, with lots of bare bums (of both sexes), pot-smoking, and some really groovy hippy clobber on display… Kultguy’s Keep

 In 1981, the film was cheekily reissued in the US as Beyond the Fog to cash-in on John Carpenter’s The Fog.